 RMS conducts annual inspections of all University laboratories handling or storing hazardous materials, including chemical and biological materials.

-These inspections evaluate (1) the status of critical control equipment (hoods); (2) microbiological practices and the handling and storage of chemicals; (3) use of personal protective equipment; (4) waste disposal; (5) laboratory personnel training; and (6) compliance with Federal/State regulations and University policies.
+These inspections evaluate

+- 1. The Status of Critical Control Equipment (Hoods) - 2.
+Microbiological Practices and The Handling and Storage of Chemicals - 3.
+Use of Personal Protective Equipment - 4.
+Waste Disposal - 5.
+Laboratory Personnel Training - 6.
+Compliance with Federal/State Regulations and University Policies

 More frequent inspections may be established for laboratories working with higher risk materials.
 Department chairs, designated safety representatives and/or committees (as directed by the department chairperson) may receive inspection summary reports for their department.
+Lab inspections are managed in BioRAFT Research Management Platform.
 Note that laboratories that use radioactive materials are inspected on a more frequent basis by the AU Radiation Safety Program.